dhleong/ps4-waker/README.md

   --failfast                   Don't request credentials if none --timeout | -t               Timeout in milliseconds --pin <pin-code>             Manual pin-code registration

+Searching:
+  If no timeout is provided to search, it will stop on the first result
 ```

 For most cases, simply run the executable with no arguments.
 On first run,